Back to blog

 This Week I Stopped Pretending and Built a Real System

-My entire digital life was a house of cards, and I was the one who had to hold my breath every time the wind blew.
-For months, deploying updates to my projects—like the claw-biswas AI system or the antigravity platform—involved a ritual of scping files, manually SSH-ing into a server, pulling the latest git changes, killing a process, and restarting it inside a screen session.
-It worked, mostly.
-Until it didn't.
+My entire digital life was a house of cards, and I was the one holding my breath every time the wind blew.
+For months, deploying updates to my projects—like the claw-biswas AI system or the antigravity platform—involved a fragile ritual of scping files, manually SSH-ing into a server, pulling git changes, killing a process, and restarting it inside a screen session.
+It worked, until it didn't.
 The breaking point came last Tuesday at 1 AM, when a simple dependency update brought everything down.
-I spent the next 90 minutes untangling a mess I had created, all because my "deployment process" was just a series of panicked commands typed into a terminal.
+I spent the next 90 minutes untangling a mess I had created, all because my "deployment process" was just a series of panicked commands.

 Let's be brutally honest about what my old "system" looked like.
 It was a collection of bad habits masquerading as a workflow.
-If you're an indie developer, maybe some of this sounds familiar.
+If you're a solo developer, this might sound painfully familiar.

 1. git push my code to a repository.